rtlabs-com/p-net/doc/compliancetest.rst

 under test (DUT, port 1), the PLC and the personal computer running the Security Level 1 tester software.
 Connect neighbour device D to port 2 of the DUT.

-Syncronize clock of the PLC with the the clock of the laptop running the tester software, as we later read the diagnostic log of the PLC.
+Synchronize clock of the PLC with the the clock of the laptop running the tester software, as we later read the diagnostic log of the PLC.

 Run the tests